nannook206/surprise/README.md

   starts surprising you.

-* Locked - in addition you can place the service in the Locked state which prevents resetting (stopping) the service, or further on/off cycles
+* Locked - in addition you can place the service in the Locked state which prevents resetting (stopping) the service, or further on/off cycles.
+There is a restrict ability to change the levels, but it cannot be lowered below the settings at the point of locking.

 My clicker remote is set up as follows: